zvxzdx/runeforge-wiki-ru/specific-guide/filetypes.md

 ### .skn
 The model file for League of Legends.
 ### .skl
-The sekelton file for a model in League of Legends.
+The skeleton file for a model in League of Legends.
 <br>

 # Animation